 Kavakava is also very good if feelings of anxiety predominate and Skullcap if feelings of anger predominate.
 Valerian can be very useful if nervous tension is present.
 These can be mixed together by a herbalist or used separately.

-Evening Primrose Oil, used at a dosage of 3000mg per dose 1-3 times daily can also be excellent for feelings of anxiety (Type A) and also for those nasty “weepy’ phases.
-(Type D) Also useful for breast tenderness or tenderness can be an imbalance in prostaglandins, which are hormone-like compounds that function as mediators in a number of physiological responses.
+Evening Primrose Oil, is a great anti-inflammatory (see below).
+Used at a dosage of 3000mg per dose 1-3 times daily can also be excellent for feelings of anxiety (Type A) and also for those nasty “weepy’ phases.
+(Type D) Also useful for breast tenderness.

 PgE1 is anti-inflammatory and is derived from essential fatty acids (EFAs), especially those containing high amounts of GLA such as found in Evening Primrose oil, Borage oil and Starflower oil.
 Therefore increasing any of these oils during periods of PMS can often reduce symptoms.
 They can be taken when necessary and don’t need to taken all the time.